ThachNgocTran/SubsetRemover/README.md

 Output: `[1,2,3]` and `[2,4]`

-I tried to create a compact class, thanks to Functional Programming in Java 8.
+I tried to create a generic compact/elegant class, thanks to Functional Programming in Java 8.

+Note: My implementation uses bit mask as `long` integer; thus, it only supports up to 63 input sets at maximum.

 Development Environment